ceresward/factorio-logiNetChannels/README.md

 ### Unscheduled
 - [ ] Append channel editor/viewer to existing vanilla GUIs (mod API does not yet support)
 - [ ] Keep channel force diplomacy with other forces in sync with the main player force diplomacy (needs diplomacy change listeners to be added to the mod API)
+- [ ] Find a workaround if possible for the blueprinting limitation

 ## Release Notes